The trustee of your Family / Discretionary Trust may be:

 ⚖️ A "Special Purpose" Pty.
 Ltd. Corporate Trustee incorporated under the Corporations Act Cth.
 (2001).

 A Corporate Trustee is normally a private (i.e. proprietary limited) "Special Purpose" Pty.
 Ltd. company incorporated under the Corporations Act Cth.
-(2001) with ASIC for the sole purpose of acting as the trustee of your trust.
+(2001) with ASIC for the sole purpose of acting as the corporate trustee of your Family Trust.

 A trustee company, or in other words a Corporate Trustee is: